er1cstotle/lighthouse/lectures/w7d2/v2/lecture-guide.md

 - building complex interactive ui's
 - A big way it does this is through how react handles state.
+- unidirectional data
+- boiling react down to a few lines of jquery

 # state review
+- similarity to functions
+- basic prop names
+- onclick needs a function just like map needs a call back
 - props vs state
 - Parent vs child
 - react function of state
-- explicit state updates
-- boiling react down to a few lines of jquery

 # Intro to immutable data